THE EXIT PLANNING BLOG

 - I can do an ESOP (Employee Stock Ownership Plan)

 Both states of mind are dangerous because they lack knowledge.
 Likely, no preparation has been done.
-“We’ll figure it out as we go” is not a strategy and will tend to scuttle the process when reality sets in as the transition execution move forward and provide tangible evidence of the lack of planning.
+“We’ll figure it out as we go” is not a strategy and will tend to scuttle the process when reality sets in as the transition execution moves forward and provides tangible evidence of the lack of planning.

 In most sales or transitions, the owner transition is important.
 In fact, the smaller the business, the more important the transition involvement period.
-However, what I’m referring to is what are you going to do after you aren’t needed regularly?
+However, what I’m referring to is what you are going to do after you’re no longer needed regularly?
 What is your role going to be at home, your church, or serving your community?
-Don’t discount the importance of the departure of one role and the entrance to another.
+Don’t discount the importance of the departure from one role and the entrance into another.

 We have all behaved irrationally toward something important and shouldn’t have.
 The same holds true for this process.
 As the time grows closer to exiting the business, the level of anxiety will amplify.
-If it is left to its own devices, it will work at minimum – slow the process, and at worse – will scuttle the deal.
+If it is left to its own devices, it will work at a minimum, slow the process, and at worst, will scuttle the deal.

-Ed Mysogland is President and Managing Partner of Legacy Transition Advisors, LLC.
-The firm is an Indiana-based company that provides exit planning and business valuation services for small and mid-sized privately held business owners who seek to grow and improves their business.
-Recognizing the tremendous economic impact that owners have, the company is committed to helping its clients through critical decisions and implement value-enhancing solutions.
-Mr. Mysogland is President of the Central Indiana Chapter of the Exit Planning Institute and leads the State of Owner Readiness research efforts in his local business community.
+Ed Mysogland is a Managing Partner of Indiana Business Advisors.
+The firm is an Indiana-based company that provides exit planning and business valuation services for small and mid-sized privately held business owners who seek to grow and improve their business.
+Recognizing the tremendous economic impact that owners have, the company is committed to helping its clients through critical decisions and implementing value-enhancing solutions.
+Ed is also the former President of the Central Indiana Chapter of the Exit Planning Institute.

 Share this